seesee010/how-to-exit-vim/README.md

 As like the wikipedia way, you might think so far, "but it might not be in a wiki" - then i have the resolution for ya.

-Just open your fav. browser and read the WHOLE INTERNET. somewhere must be an article about closing vim.
+Just open your fav. browser and read the ENTIRE INTERNET. somewhere must be an article about closing vim.

 But be aware, this approuch might take you a few million years...